 Large audience: This one is pretty obvious.
-Most people often struggle when trying to get traffic to their ecommerce websites, however, if you are selling on Amazon then most of your traffic issues are taken care of by Amazon itself.
-Millions of people visit Amazon every day which means you get millions of potential buyers and views on your products.
-If you were selling on your own website then you would have to work on the marketing yourself, but selling on Amazing provides you with free marketing from the ecommerce giant.
+Most people often struggle when trying to get traffic to their ecommerce websites.
+However, if you are selling on Amazon, then most of your traffic issues are taken care of by Amazon itself.
+Millions of people visit Amazon every day, which means you get millions of potential buyers and views on your products.
+If you were selling on your own website, then you would have to work on the marketing yourself, but selling on Amazing provides you with free marketing from the ecommerce giant.

 Dropshipping on Amazon – Cons

-There are more dis advantages to dropshipping on Amazon than there are advantages.
+There are more disadvantages to dropshipping on Amazon than there are advantages.
 Here are some of the downsides of Amazon dropshipping.

 Can not build a brand: This is a given when building a dropshipping business on Amazon.
 The brand will always be Amazon, no matter how many products you sell.
 As long as you are using Amazon for selling the products, then you are losing out on building a brand for yourself.
-If you build your own online store and dropship products on it, only then you will be able to create a brand around your business otherwise you will just be adding to Amazon’s brand authority.
+If you build your own online store and dropship products on it, only then you will be able to create a brand around your business; otherwise, you will just be adding to Amazon’s brand authority.

 No access to customer data: This is a big one.
 Amazon does not provide you any customer emails, so you can not build a list for email marketing at all.
 Amazon also tries to deter sellers from contacting the customers.
-Losing the ability to build an email list is a big blow to an online business, so this is one of the more serious downsides of Amazon dropshipping.
+Losing the ability to build an email list is a big blow to an online business, so this is one of the more severe downsides of Amazon dropshipping.

 No control over your store: You are not in any control over your Amazon store.
 Amazon can terminate your account at the drop of a hat without any explanations at all.
-It doesn’t matter if you break a rule once or just come close to breaking it, Amazon can shut you down without providing you with any details and your precious store will vanish from the world wide web with no traces.
+It doesn’t matter if you break a rule once or just come close to breaking it, Amazon can shut you down without providing you with any details, and your precious store will vanish from the world wide web with no traces.

 Low profits: This is true since Amazon provides you with a platform to sell, free marketing of products, and entire ecommerce infrastructure, they also take a deep bite out of your revenue.
 Even after you pay the monthly fees for Amazon Professional seller account, Amazon also takes around 15%-20% on each sale.
 So, your profits margins go down even further.